 So, how to ask a prospect for a meeting?

 First make sure that you are clear about why you want to meet the client and provide them the details of the meeting.

 Also, you have to try your best to be reasonable while asking for sales meetings.
 Don’t take more than 15 to 20 minutes of the prospect’s time.
 Try to shorten your pitch so that it fits nicely into that time frame.
 If this meeting is a hit and the prospect wants to meet you again, you can then plan a more prolonged discussion session.

 To make the potential customer ask for a meeting first, you have to put up the right questions and focus on the prospect’s challenges instead of the product/service or appointment.
 You have to trigger their curiosity tactfully, build suspense, and sound credible till the other person asks for a meeting.

 It is not enough to get a meeting booked.
 For a B2B appointment setting, you have to follow up to remind the prospect of the meeting.
+And this is one of the most important client sales meeting tips.
 It can be a follow-up email containing something worth sharing.
 Try your best to stay on the top of the prospect’s mind so that they remember about the appointment with you.
 Apart from following up with email, a little nudge on social media will also do the trick.
 Consider following them on Twitter and connecting with them on LinkedIn.

 Ideally, you can send them a gentle reminder via emails 24 hours before the meeting.
 It gives the prospect a chance to inform you beforehand if they can’t make it for the meeting and want to reschedule it.